data-exp-lab/ytcookiecutter/README.rst

 testing out a dxl/yt cookiecutter template

-in addition to the standard cookiecutter template includes github actions, auto-generation of requirements.txt with yt-related dependencies.
+in addition to the standard cookiecutter template features, this one includes github actions, pre-commit configuration, and auto-generation of requirements files with yt-related dependencies.
 To use, first install cookiecutter.

     pip install cookiecutter